antoinetlc/paper_summaries/Papers/Image-to-Image_Translation_with_Conditional_Adversarial_Nets_Isola_et_al_CVPR17/Pix2Pix.md

 ### Novelty and contributions :

-* The paper provides a general framework for image to image translation using conditonal generative adversarial networks (cGAN) that produces sharp results and works on a large variety of problems.
+* The paper provides a general framework for image to image translation using conditonal generative adversarial networks (cGAN) that produces good results on a large variety of problems.

 * It also studies the influence of the different architectures of the discriminator and generator and compare how changing the loss function affect the results.